 Identify your zone

-If you establish a plan, practice, pack the essentials and know your zone you can provide the best safety, comfort, and care for you and your pets.
+No matter the season, keeping your pet’s happy and healthy is all that matters.
+But when it comes to pets and earthquakes, if you establish a plan, practice, pack the essentials, and know your zone, you can help provide the best safety, comfort, and care for you and your best friend.

 For more on pet emergency care, read Pet First Aid Kit: What to Pack